ietf-wg-cellar/matroska-specification/chapters.md

 The end timestamp **MUST** be greater than or equal to the start timestamp.

-When the `ChapterTimeEnd` timestamp is equal to the `ChapterTimeStart` timestamp, the timestamps is included in the `Chapter`.
+When the `ChapterTimeEnd` timestamp is equal to the `ChapterTimeStart` timestamp, the timestamp is included in the `Chapter`.
 It can be useful to put markers in a file or add chapter commands with ordered chapter commands without having to play anything;
 see (#chapprocess-element).